 - Can often give false signals

-- Doesn’t care about the company fundamentals, it only focuses on the share price
+- Doesn’t care about the company fundamentals; only focuses on the share price.

-Quantitative analysis uses mathematical and statistical data to determine the value of a company’s share price and to predict future moves.
-Typically, “quants”, as these analysts are more commonly known, don’t concern themselves with the company’s fundamentals.
-Instead, quants make computer models and base their trades on that.
+Quantitative analysis uses mathematical and statistical data to determine the value of a company’s stock and predict future moves.
+Typically, quantitative analysts (or “quants”) don’t concern themselves with the company’s fundamentals.
+Instead, their trades are based on computer models.

 Quantitative analysis is often used by high-frequency traders and hedge funds and rarely by long-term investors.